jnozzi/cocoadev.com/markdown/ClosedSource.md

-There are many different models for the distribution and licensing (et cetera) of a program, but I guess it could be argued that they can be roughly divided into two overall groups; General/OpenSource and General/ClosedSource.
-General/OpenSource software tends to allow people to peruse and use the source code for the program, General/ClosedSource software tends not to.
+There are many different models for the distribution and licensing (et cetera) of a program, but I guess it could be argued that they can be roughly divided into two overall groups; OpenSource and ClosedSource.
+OpenSource software tends to allow people to peruse and use the source code for the program, ClosedSource software tends not to.

-This is a simplistic view of it, but General/CocoaDev isn't exactly the place to get into a real discussion of it; there are other forums available for that (though I sure don't know where they are).
+This is a simplistic view of it, but CocoaDev isn't exactly the place to get into a real discussion of it; there are other forums available for that (though I sure don't know where they are).